-- ⚠ Look through all of your bank cards to identify which ones are contactless. - ⚠ Protect your contactless payment cards by investing in special sleeves or wallets.
-These wallets are lined with an electromagnetic shield, so the data cannot be intercepted by others, or so you don't accidentally pay for purchases. - ▲ Monitor your bank statements regularly to ensure that payments have not been taken from your account without your knowledge or permission. - ⚠ If your contactless payment card or contactless enabled smart phone is lost or stolen, report this to your bank immediately and you should be covered for any subsequent losses.
+- ⚠ Look through all you bank cards to identify which are contactless. - ⚠ Protect your contactless payment cards by investing in special sleeves or wallets.
+These wallets are lined with an electromagnetic shield, so the data cannot be intercepted by others, or so you accidentally pay for purchases. - ⚠ Always monitor your bank statements regularly, to ensure that payments have not been taken from your account without your knowledge or permission. - ⚠ If your contactless payment card or contactless enabled smart phone is lost or stolen, report this to your bank immediately and you should be covered for any subsequent losses.